 Agricultural consultant

-Give advice to farmers, landowners and other agricultural staff.
-They'll consult with you about technical issues, green practices and financial matters.
+Give advice to farms and other land-based businesses.
+You'll guide them on technical issues, green practices and financial matters.

 About the job